 Issuance of Oman Excise Tax Law

 Oman has published a Decree Law on 13 March 2019 in respect of the introduction of excise tax on goods that are harmful to human health or to the environment and on luxury goods.
 The Excise Tax Law will come into effect 90 days after the date of publication of the Decree Law.
 The list of goods on which the new tax will apply still has to be confirmed but is expected to be in line with the other GCC countries that have introduced the excise tax.

-For previous editions of the Middle East Tax Newsletter and other resources, you can visit our Middle East Insights blog and GCC VAT website:
+For previous editions of the Middle East Tax Newsletter and other resources, you can visit our Middle East Insights blog:

 To speak to us in relation to any tax issues in the Middle East, please feel free to contact one of the lawyers below, or your usual Baker McKenzie contact.